 Amazon Prime Signature Rewards Visa Signature Card

 Amazon recently made changes to their branded Visa to make it a better deal for Prime members: Cardholders with eligible Prime accounts will now receive 5 percent back on all Amazon purchases.
 Since Amazon is the “everything” store, it’s possible to get a lot of what you need—and with two day shipping.

 Tips to earn 5 percent cash back on the most purchases

 Label your cards

 If you carry several cards, and some feature bonus rewards, then you probably need a system to keep track of which cards earn bonuses on what products.
-This is especially true for cards that have rotating bonus categories like Chase Freedom Flex℠ and Discover it.
+This is especially true for cards that have rotating bonus categories like Chase Freedom Flex℠.

 While there are some mobile apps that you can download to help you, I recommend simply putting a piece of masking tape on the top of your card and writing the names of the bonus categories on it.